omerxx/tmux-sessionx/README.md

 # Window mode can be turned on so that the default layout
 # Has all the windows listed rather than sessions only
 set -g @sessionx-window-mode 'on'

+# Preview location and screenspace can be adjusted with these
+# Reminder: it can be toggeled on/off with `?`
+set -g @sessionx-preview-location 'top' set -g @sessionx-preview-ratio '75%'
 ```

 ## Working with SessionX 👷